SophiaTulip/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/README.md

 UPDATE customer_orders_cln
 SET order_time = date_add(order_time, INTERVAL 1 YEAR);

--- Created a temp table to set real null values in order to change datatypes, remove other null values and trim units of measurement, moved the units into the column header
+-- Created a table to set real null values in order to change datatypes, remove other null values and trim units of measurement, moved the units into the column header
-CREATE TEMPORARY TABLE runner_orders_cln AS
+CREATE TABLE runner_orders_cln AS
 SELECT
   order_id,
   runner_id,